alexkemp9/Encode-Stream/README.md

 This may be the hardest part.
 I chose *EasyCAP UTV007* because others had reported that it was recognised by Linux & did the job (which it did).
 If you have any problems at this stage I cannot help, but *can* report on what happens in the background.

-Plugging the *EasyCAP* USB2 lead into the desktop computer auto-creates video + audio devices via the interaction of V4L with the kernel:–
+Plugging your USB2 capture device into your desktop computer *should* auto-create video + audio devices via the interaction of V4L with the kernel:–
 ```
 $ ls -l /dev/video*
 crw-rw----+ 1 root video 81, 0 Sep 12 08:34 /dev/video0